AloneMaster7/TracerouteInCpp/README.md

-# TracerouteInCpp (Soon...)
+# TracerouteInCpp

-A program which its functionality is like traceroute command.
+Source code of program which its functionality is like traceroute command.
 At first you have to enter the host(ip or hostname).